Portrait vs landscape: It’s a difficult comparison because it’s often unclear what’s actually being discussed.

 See also: 35mm vs 50mm Lens

 As for lenses, portrait photographers tend to work in the 50mm to 200mm range.
-Many portrait photographers use a 50mm prime and an 85mm prime, as well as a 70-200mm zoom.
+Many portrait photographers use a 50mm prime, an 85mm prime, and a 70-200mm zoom.
 Note that the best portrait lenses offer wide maximum apertures (i.e., f/2.8 and below) for a blurred-background effect.

 Portrait photographers aren’t especially fond of tripods–portrait sessions tend to be too fast-paced and spontaneous.